Gemma Augustea: Creation and characteristics

 It is commonly agreed that the gem cutter who created Gemma Augustea was either Dioscurides or one of his disciples.
-Dioscurides was Caesar Augustus’ favorite gem cutter, and his work and copies of it are seen from all over the ancient Roman world.
+Dioscurides was Caesar Augustus’ favorite gem cutter.
+Pliny regarded him as the finest gem engraver of antiquity.
+His work, and copies of it, are seen from all over the ancient Roman world.
 In terms of the ages of the portrait figures, the gem is "set" as though in the period c.
 AD 10–20, although some scholars believe it to have been created decades later because of their interpretation of the scene.

 If Dioscurides, or cutters following his example, made it, the gemma was probably made in the court of Caesar Augustus.
 At some time in antiquity it moved to Byzantium, perhaps after Constantine I had officially moved the capital of the empire there.
 Augustus, though fully accepting and encouraging cult worship of the emperor outside Rome and Italy, especially in more distant provinces with traditions of deified rulers, did not allow himself to be worshipped as a god inside Rome.
 If this gem was made during his lifetime (he died in AD 14), it would perhaps have been made as a gift to a respected family in a Roman province or client kingdom.
 Alternatively, if the gem was made after Augustus’ death, the identity of one or more of the portraits may be different from the usual identification.
 Another viewpoint is that the gem does portray Augustus as a god in his lifetime, but was cut specifically for a close friend or relative in the inner court circle.
 Similar issues arise with other Imperial cameos such as the Blacas Cameo in the British Museum.

-The whereabouts of the gemma were undocumented, though it remained relatively intact and was probably always above ground, until 1246 when it was recorded in the treasury of the Basilica of St. Sernin, Toulouse.
-In 1533, Francis I of France appropriated it and moved it to Paris, where it disappears from records around 1590.
+The whereabouts of the gemma were undocumented, though it remained relatively intact and was probably always above ground, until 1246 when it was recorded in the treasury of the abbey of Saint-Sernin in the French city of Toulouse.
+The gemma aroused from that time the lusts of the powerful: in 1306 Pope Clement V offered to exchange it for the construction of a bridge over the Garonne, the magistrates of Toulouse then had to strengthen its surveillance because there were several attempts to seize it with the complicity of the abbot, including one of Pope Paul II in 1470.
+In 1533 King Francis I of France, visiting the city, took the opportunity to appropriate it on the pretext of showing it to Pope Clement VII.
+But he took it directly to his palace at Fontainebleau, where sympathisers of the Catholic League of France stole it in 1590.
 Not long thereafter it was sold for 12,000 ducats to Rudolph II, Holy Roman Emperor.
 During the 17th century, it was set in German gold.
 This setting shows that the gem must have been damaged, the upper left side being broken with at least one other figure missing, probably before Rudolph II bought it, but definitely before 1700.
 The gem is now in the Kunsthistorisches Museum in Vienna.